 Southeastern Anti-Submarine Warfare Integrated Training Initiatives (SEASWITI) are exercises with up to two submarines and either two guided missile destroyers and one fast frigate or one guided missile cruiser, one guided missile destroyer, and one fast frigate.
-The ships and their embarked helicopters would be conducting anti-submarine localization training using the AN/SQS-53, AN/SQS-56, and AN/AQS-13 or AN/AQS-22 dipping sonar.
+The ships and their embarked helicopters would be conducting ASW localization training using the AN/SQS-53, AN/SQS-56, and AN/AQS-13 or AN/AQS-22 dipping sonar.
 Submarine would also operate AN/BQQ-10 sonar periodically.
 Up to 24 tonal sonobuoys (e.g., AN/SSQ-62) and two acoustic device countermeasures would also be used in these exercises.

-These training scenarios typically occur over 5- to 7-day periods and would occur up to four times over the next twelve months.
-This training exercise using the AN/AQS-13 or AN/AQS-22 sonar systems would occur in the deep water within or adjacent to the Jacksonville Range Complex.
+These training scenarios typically occur over 5- to 7-day periods and occur four times per year.
+This training exercise using the AN/AQS-13 or AN/AQS-22 sonar systems would occur in the deep water within or adjacent to the Jacksonville-Charleston Operating Areas.
 To meet the operational requirements for these exercises, the western boundary (i.e., training area entry point) of training areas must be no greater than 167 kilometers (km) and 185 km (90 nautical miles [nm] and 100 nm) from port.